Friday, 8 April 2016

 South Africa has been listed in the top 12 producers of carbon emissions according to a report by environmental organization Groundwork.

-by anything between 6 and 12°C by the end of this century.
+The report predicts that the average temperature in South Africa will rise by anything between 6 and 12°C by the end of this century.

 It also explains how water stressed the country is currently and examines the ongoing power crisis.